Kimserey/BlogArchive/20171216_orleans_logs.md

 # Understand Microsoft Orleans warnings and errors

 Microsoft Orleans is a framework which helps in building a distributed system by taking care of availability and concurrency for us.
-Even though it abstracts all the distributed system problems, there are instances where errors arize without us, developers, understanding what is going on.
-Lucky us, the logs is well documented... for those who can decrypt it.
-Today I will go through some of the errors and warnings which can be seen from the Silo and the Client.
+If you are unfamiliar with Microsoft Orleans, I suggest that you look at my previous blog post explaining [the benefits of Microsoft Orleans](https://kimsereyblog.blogspot.sg/2017/10/a-first-look-at-microsoft-orleans.html).
+Even though Orleans promises to abstract the distributed system problems, there are instances where errors arize without us being able to understand what is going on.
+Lucky us, the logs are well documented... for those who can decrypt them.
+Today I will go through some of the errors and warnings which can be seen from silo and client.
 The code used to produce those errors can be found on my GitHub [https://github.com/Kimserey/orleans-cluster-consul](https://github.com/Kimserey/orleans-cluster-consul).
 Enjoy!

 ## 1. Client logs